• Skip to main content

 Pin image with text showing lamb meatballs on a metal tray with dipping sauce.

-These lamb meatballs are great for any day of the week as they come together in just 30 minutes and are incredibly tasty!
-The meatballs are tender, juicy, and loaded with flavor from a homemade lamb rub seasoning mix!
-Plus, they can easily be made in advance or frozen for later so that you can have them ready to go whenever you like!
+These lamb meatballs are great for any day of the week as they come together in 30 minutes and are incredibly tasty.
+The meatballs from a homemade lamb rub seasoning mix are tender, juicy, and flavorful.
+Plus, they can easily be made in advance or frozen for later, so you can have them ready whenever you like.

 Square image showing lamb meatballs on a metal tray with dipping sauce.